pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_cloud/pr_checks_reference.md

 ```
 <br>

-The specific checks performed within each of these categories are as follows:
+The specific checks and status updates within each of these categories are as follows:

 ````{panels}
 :container: container-lg pb-3